On This Page:

 Usually, the price that you pay for a violin will determine the quality.
 With that said you can often find a good sounding violin that sounds better than a more expensive one.
 The reason for that is that the violin has become a collectible and the value of an instrument has to do with a number of factors,

-You may ask if the sound is so subjective, then why is it considered at all?
+If the sound is so subjective, then why is it considered at all?
 Each violin has

 I highly recommend getting a teacher before you buy or even rent an instrument.
 Teachers often have certain requirements for the set-up, like string type, small adjustments to the bridge curve and nut, and bow type.
 I have seen many times where someone has purchased an instrument before talking to the teacher only to find out that the instrument isn't suitable for one reason or another.
 Some of the information I supply here is difficult to find and is rarely taught.
 Most internet sites or music stores wouldn't want to publish information that could adversely effect their sales.
 Store owners and teachers are often too busy to provide so much information before working with the student and even then it takes a considerable amount of time.

 With the guidelines of the value above, in my opinion, most new instrument outfits under around $350.00 are not worth purchasing and it is best if you can start around $450.
 The reason for this is that a decent quality instrument just can't be made for that low of a cost.
 I completely understand the problem that some people are in, whereas they cannot even afford a $300 violin or are reluctant to invest in something of value for a beginner, not knowing if they will continue.
 All I can say is that you are better off waiting and saving up some more money, as you are most likely going to have to spend it anyway on repairs, so why not get a better violin to begin with for the same price.
 These really cheap instruments are also not usually of ANY value down the road, so in the long run, you will spend less by buying a quality beginner instrument.

-The parts on really cheap instruments, especially many of those sold on the internet, such as the pegs, strings, tailpiece, and bridge, will often have to be repaired or changed just to make the instrument playable.
-The bow can hardly be used, the cases don't hold up, the bridge is often too flat and not
+The parts on really cheap instruments, many of those sold on the internet, such as the pegs, strings, tailpiece, and bridge, will often have to be repaired or changed just to make the instrument playable.
+The bow can hardly be used, the cases don't hold up, the bridge is typically too flat and not

-If you are really far from a violin shop, there are some violin shops that sell instruments over the internet.
+If you are far from a violin shop, there are some violin shops that sell instruments over the internet.
 This is far from ideal since the shop won't know your violin teacher and how they like the instrument set up and they can't adjust the bridge and pegs for the climate where you live.
 Almost always, a good violin shop that also sells on line, will only sell bowed instruments, not guitars or drums or wind instruments.

 One additional point to consider.
 Many violin shops and music stores have their own "shop brand" violins, these are often the same violins that another store sells with their "brand" name or possibly even the manufacturers brand.
 The Eastman line of instruments is one example that are frequently re-branded, I know of 5 different labels that are used for the Eastman instruments just in the Washington DC metro area.
 This can be great for the buyer because they are often less expensive than what an Eastman with its original label is allowed to sell for (this is called MAP pricing and is controlled by the wholesaler).
 But, because it is a private label, you may not know who the maker/brand is and as such don't have any reference for price comparison.
-As an example, a major US music store chain sells instruments, they are Eastman instruments but the name and model number is different from the Eastman instruments and Eastman actually varnishes them differently than their regular model and inserts the new label.
+As an example, a major US music store chain sells instruments, they are Eastman instruments but the name and model number are different from the Eastman instruments.
+Eastman actually varnishes them differently than their regular model and inserts the new label.
 How are you to compare the two and when you go to sell it, what is its value, how is it to be determined?
 This of course is done in lots of industries.
 I used to shop at an electronics store, they contracted with big manufactures to make a piece of electronics with a specific model number for their store only, that way they could always advertise the lowest price guaranteed.

 New instruments do devalue some once they are sold, but not that much for the quality ones and even less the higher up in